 A persistent echo can disrupt even the most interesting discussions, so taking steps to prevent echoing in rooms where people like to gather makes sense.
 And, in professional surroundings, echoes can be downright detrimental to business deals.
 For example, if you had to conduct a video conference and the room you were in was causing audio issues.

 For people who anticipate having to deal with this problem, I have assembled a number of actionable steps to ensure an echo-free environment.
 Before I get to those, I’ll reveal why some rooms tend to have an echo, while others don’t.
 Then, I’ll share some of the best techniques and materials that will make your room less echoey.

 People who’ve spent time in completely bare rooms know that echoes can be pretty fun.
 Unfortunately, the fun only lasts for so long before your ears become sensitive to the extra noise.
 So, why do empty rooms produce more echo than rooms that are fully decorated?

 Well, that’s a simple question of physics.
-Because there are no obstacles, the sound created in an empty room can travel freely, only bouncing off the walls, floors, and ceilings.
+Because there are no obstacles, the sound created in an empty room can travel freely in all directions, only bouncing off the walls, floors, and ceilings.
 Therefore, adding furniture and other décor creates obstacles that distort some of those unwanted echoes and reverberations.

 However, larger rooms or offices, and those with higher ceilings, present a more difficult problem regarding echo reduction.
 Large spaces allow sound waves even more freedom to travel around.
 That’s why ensuring that a large room has no echo will take more than a few pieces of furniture and rugs.